JSON to XML converter step

 Let’s build and execute the “clsJSONtoXMLconverterDef” example.

-• Drag a “clsJSONtoXMLconverter” step from the toolbox
+• Drag a “clsJSONtoXMLconverter” step to the canvas.

-• Connect the dots between the start and “clsJSONtoXMLconverter” step
+• Connect the dots between the “Start” and “clsJSONtoXMLconverter” steps, as shown above.

 • Click the “clsJSONtoXMLconverter” step to configure its “Required” properties.
-Provide a name to the step.
+Provide a name for the step.
 Provide the JSON code.
-Provide a variable/global reference to store the XML result.
+Provide a variable or a global reference to store the XML result.
 Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.